lizzzi111/SPL/README.md

 Predictions are made in 3 types: regression, binary and multiclass classification

-     Note: for appropriate functioning of quantlets, one should start either by running the .R project or by setting the  working directory to "./SPL/".
+     Note: for appropriate functioning of quantlets, one should start either by working from the Paper.Rproj project or by setting the  working directory to "./SPL/".
 All the paths in quantlets are set relatively to this working directory.

 Cortez, Paulo, and Alice Maria Gonçalves Silva.
 "Using data mining to predict secondary school student performance."
 (2008).